A pseudostate encompasses a number of different transient

 point for transactions (but with some semantic value).
 Within

-the UML metamodel, Pseudostate
+the UML metamodel, Pseudostate is a

-sub-class of StateVertex
+sub-class of StateVertex.

 The representation of a pseudostate on a statechart diagram in ArgoUML depends on the particular kind of pseudostate: initial, deepHistory, shallowHistory, join, fork, junction and choice.
 ArgoUML lets you place any pseudostate directly by tools for the specific types of pseudostate.
 These are described in separate sections below (see Section 20.12, “ Initial State ”, Section 20.14, “ Junction ”, Section 20.15, “ Choice ”, Section 20.16, “ Fork ”, Section 20.17, “ Join ”, Section 20.18, “ Shallow History ” and Section 20.19, “ Deep History ”).